 - Summarize CS-relevant work experiences and projects.

-What to put in your Statement of Purpose:
+What to put in your Background Statement:

 - It does NOT need to be long or ramble!
 Just write up short answers to the following questions!